donavon/storeit-value/README.md

     isDone: false
 });

-// The id is exposed as a getter. var id = laundryTodo.id;
+// The key used by the store is exposed as a getter. var key = laundryTodo.key; // `storeit` defaults this to `id` property.

 // Get a property.
 var isDone = laundryTodo.get("isDone");